 Grains: One to two servings per meal.
 Examples include bread, rice, pasta, millet, couscous, etc. Whole grains are recommended over refined grains.

-Fruits: One or two servings at all three meals is recommended and fruit should be chosen as the dessert the majority of the time.
-Examples include grapes, watermelon, apples and oranges.
+Fruits: One or two servings at all three meals are recommended and fruit should be chosen as the dessert the majority of the time.
+Examples include grapes, watermelon, apples, and oranges.

-Olive Oil: This is what many people think of when they think of the Mediterranean Diet — and for good reason.
-Olive oil is at the center of the diet and is recommended as the main source of fat; it contains vitamins K and E, as well as healthy monounsaturated fatty acids (MUFAS).
+Olive Oil: This is what many people think of when they think of the Mediterranean diet — and for good reason.

 Foods to Eat Every Day